itsadityasai/MoneyBat/README.md

 - All files are stored locally so information is totally private
 - Works on any windows system that supports batch (.bat) scripts and will prolly work on Linux and Mac too with Wine
 - Portable
+- Automatic budget re-calculation on spending, lending, borrowing and recieving

 ----

 <h2> Quick guide </h2>

+&emsp; <h3> Scripts </h3>

-Setup.bat -----> Run this first to get MoneyBat up and running!
+&emsp;&emsp;Setup.bat -----> Run this first to get MoneyBat up and running!

-MoneyBat.bat ----> The main script, use it to log your spendings.

-AddMoney.bat ----> Add money to your budget.

-Reset.bat ---> Something went wrong?
+&emsp;&emsp;Reset.bat ---> Something went wrong?
 Start from scratch.

+&emsp;&emsp;Spent.bat ----> Logs your spendings

+&emsp;&emsp;Lent.bat ----> Logs the money you've lent to people

+&emsp;&emsp;Owed.bat ----> Keeps track of how much money you owe people

+&emsp;&emsp;AddMoney.bat ----> Add money to your budget.

+&emsp; <h3> Logs </h3>

-MoneyBat.log ----> A log of all your spendings
+&emsp;&emsp; Spent.log ----> A log of all your spendings

+&emsp;&emsp; Lent.log ----> Log of lent money

+&emsp;&emsp; Owed.log ----> Log of owed money

+&emsp;&emsp; Added.log ----> Log of added money

+&emsp;&emsp; All.log ----> Log of everything

+&emsp; <h3> Other </h3>

+&emsp;&emsp; README.md ---> Somewhat an instruction booklet, contains details about the project

+&emsp;&emsp; .gitignore ---> Files to be ignored while pushing git updates..
+Used to prevent upload of confidential files (By Mate0xz)

+&emsp;&emsp; .git ---> Present if you cloned the repository.
+Used by git to manage commits, push and pull code, etc.

-budget.MoneyBat ----> Mostly so that MoneyBat can keep track of your budget.
-Your remaining budget is logged in MoneyBat.log anyway.
+&emsp;&emsp; Wallet ----> Mostly so that MoneyBat can keep track of your budget.
+Your remaining budget is logged in Spent.log anyway.
+This stores your budget.

 -----

 <h2> Notes </h2>

-- MoneyBat.log & budget.MoneyBat only appear after you've run Setup & MoneyBat atleast once.
 - To update MoneyBat's code, run 'git pull'.
 Your budget and logs will NOT be reset and you needn't run Setup.bat again.
-If you don't have git you can download the zip file and just transfer MoneyBat.log & budget.MoneyBat to the new folder.
+If you don't have git you can download the zip file and just transfer Spent.log & Wallet to the new folder.

 ----